US Supreme Court takes aim at separation of church and state

 In three decisions in the past eight weeks, the court has ruled against government officials whose policies and actions were taken to avoid violating the US Constitution's First Amendment prohibition on governmental endorsement of religion - known as the "establishment clause."

-On 21 June, it endorsed taxpayer money paying for students to attend religious schools under a Maine tuition assistance program in rural areas lacking nearby public high schools. read more
+On June 21, it endorsed taxpayer money paying for students to attend religious schools under a Maine tuition assistance program in rural areas lacking nearby public high schools.

-On 2 May, it ruled in favor of a Christian group that sought to fly a flag emblazoned with a cross at Boston city hall under a program aimed at promoting diversity and tolerance among the city's different communities. read more
+On May 2, it ruled in favour of a Christian group that sought to fly a flag emblazoned with a cross at Boston city hall under a program aimed at promoting diversity and tolerance among the city's different communities.

 The court's conservative justices, who hold a 6-3 majority, in particular have taken a broad view of religious rights.
 They also delivered a decision on Friday that was hailed by religious conservatives - overturning the 1973 Roe v.
 Wade ruling that legalized abortion nationwide - though that case did not involve the establishment clause.